elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 for how we'll handle incrementing the player's item count and score.
 In the current version of our game, we're using the `characterFoundItem` function to determine when the character has stumbled upon a coin.
-And that gets triggered in our `TimeUpdate` message so we can spawn a new coin.
+And that gets triggered in our `GameLoop` message so we can spawn a new coin.
 We can use this existing feature to start updating our model.

 When the character arrives at a coin, we want to increment our